stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ### 3.2 Building the "Investigate-Application-Resources" Playbook.

-In the previous step, you created a playbook that finds all related AWS resources in the application.
+In the previous step, you have created a playbook that finds all related AWS resources in the application.
-In this step you will create a playbook that will interrogate resources, capture recent metrics, and logs.
-This information enables you to investigate and better understand the contributing factors of the issue.
+In this step you will create a playbook that will interogate resources, capture recent metrics, and logs to look for insights and better understand the root cause of the issue.

-Depending on the details collected and presented for your issue, there could be multiple possible actions that you would take to continue your investigation.
-For this lab we are focusing your use of an automated playbook (with the use case of data collection) to assist in your investigation.
+In practice, there can be various possibilities of actions that the playbook can take to investigate depending on the scenario presented by the issue.
+The purpose of this Lab is to showcase how you can use playbook to aid investigation, rather than advise on a specific action path.

-Applying that use case, your playbook gathers configurations, metrics, and logs of Elastic Load Balancer, Elastic Compute Service, and Relational Database in the resources.
-The playbook will then highlight the metrics and logs that is considered outside of expected values.
+Therefore this lab will assume an example scenario, and the playbook look at configurations, metrics, and logs of Elastic Load Balancer, the Elastic Compute Service, and Relational Database in the resource.
+The playbook will then highlight the metrics and logs that is considered outside normal threshold.

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-architecture-graphics2.png)

-The following step largely duplicate your previous runbook implementation.
-To reduce repetition you will deploy this playbook using a CloudFormation template.
-Select one of the two following deployment methods, and using either the Console or the CLI option, invoke the CloudFormation script to implement you next runbook.
+Please follow below instructions to build this playbook.

+{{% notice note %}}
+**Note:** For the majority, this step will be identical with our previous step, we will just be passing in different scripts in each of the step to query the related services and gather it's data.
+Therefore to reduce the repetition in the steps we will deploy this playbook via cloudformation template.
+Please follow the steps below to deploy via cloudformation template via CLI / or Console.
+{{% /notice %}}

 {{%expand "Click here for CloudFormation Console deployment step"%}}